 Looking for some amazing Hispanic Heritage Month books to read during this celebratory time?
-If the following books by Hispanic authors aren’t on your radar, they should be—and not just during Hispanic Heritage Month (also often called Latinx Heritage Month).
-Some of them were written by famous Hispanic Americans known for crafting incredible stories for and about the Latinx community.
-Others are by newcomers with compelling voices and fascinating perspectives.
+If the writers on our list of contemporary Hispanic authors aren’t on your radar, they should be—and not just during Hispanic Heritage Month (also often called Latinx Heritage Month).

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.